michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 28

-1. A Psalm of David.Unto thee will I cry, O Lord my rock; be not silent to me: lest, if thou be silent to me, I become like them that go down into the pit.to me: Heb. from me
+1. A Psalm of David.Unto thee will I cry, O Lord my rock; be not silent to me: lest, if thou be silent to me, I become like them that go down into the pit.

-2. Hear the voice of my supplications, when I cry unto thee, when I lift up my hands toward thy holy oracle.thy…: or, the oracle of thy sanctuary
+2. Hear the voice of my supplications, when I cry unto thee, when I lift up my hands toward thy holy oracle.

 3. Draw me not away with the wicked, and with the workers of iniquity, which speak peace to their neighbours, but mischief is in their hearts.